fenago/tableau-server/md/server/tsm configuration set Options - Tableau.md

 Default value: `true`

-Controls the display of the [Tableau Workbook]{.uicontrol} option of the Download menu in views.
+Controls the display of the [Tableau Workbook] option of the Download menu in views.
 When set to `false`, the Tableau Workbook option is unavailable.